About Family Video Game Database

 - Significance: They offer an unusual experience we think families will love.

 Everything about the database is designed with parents and carers in mind.
 We assume our readers may not have played many (or any) games.
 There's no jargon that's not explained.
 Information is presented consistently and clearly.
 It's a calm space for parents and carers to learn and discover.

-We don't include the Google ads you will see on other sites.
+We don't include the adverts you see on other sites.
 Instead, we have a growing team of charity, commercial and grant supporters that contribute to our running costs.
-To cover remaining costs we work with game publishers to promote particular games we like.
-This has no impact on our editorial content and is clearly stated on the game image.
+To cover remaining costs we work with game publishers to run sponsored creative activities.
+This has no impact on our editorial content and is clearly stated on any supported content.

 Partner OrganisationsCarina Initiatives: Partners with teams building programs and products that reveal and nurture hidden math talent.
 Our partners are revolutionizing learning design and trailblazing new educational pathways.
 They are committed to a world where all our motivated math and computer science students have access to exceptional learning experiences.
 Let's send more kids from more communities to the frontiers of science and technology.